Las Vegas: Development

-When The Mirage opened in 1989, it started a trend of major resort development on the Las Vegas Strip outside of the city.
+When The Mirage opened in 1989, it started a trend of major resort development on the Las Vegas Strip outside the city.
 This resulted in a drop in tourism in the downtown area, but many recent projects have increased the number of visitors to downtown.

 An effort has been made by city officials to diversify the economy by attracting health-related, high-tech and other commercial interests.
 No state tax for individuals or corporations, as well as a lack of other forms of business-related taxes, have aided the success of these efforts.

 The Fremont Street Experience was built in an effort to draw tourists back to the area and has been popular since its startup in 1995.

 The city conducted a land-swap deal in 2000 with Lehman Brothers, acquiring 61 acre of property near downtown Las Vegas in exchange for 91 acre of the Las Vegas Technology Center.
 In 2004, Las Vegas Mayor Oscar Goodman announced that the area would become home to Symphony Park (originally called "Union Park"), a mixed-use development.
 The development is home to the Cleveland Clinic Lou Ruvo Center for Brain Health, The Smith Center for the Performing Arts, the Discovery Children's Museum, the Las Vegas Chamber of Commerce, and four residential projects totaling 600 residential units as of 2024.